1.0 Objective: 1.1 To lay down the procedure for the Operation and Calibration of Analytical Balance (ISHIDA).

-6.5.5 Place the standard weight one by one in the centre of the platform of the balance and record the observation in “Balance Verification Record” refer Annexure-II.
+6.5.5 Place the standard weight one by one in the center of the platform of the balance and record the observation in “Balance Verification Record” refer to Annexure-II.

 6.5.6 If balance is moved from one place to another place, calibration shall be performed & verify the balance prior to use

-6.5.7 If observation are out of tolerance limit, affix “Under maintenance” label along with sign, date and discontinue the use of balance.
+6.5.7 If observations are out of tolerance limit, affix the “Under maintenance” label along with sign, and date and discontinue the use of the balance.

-6.5.8 Inform engineering department or service engineer for corrective action.
+6.5.8 Inform engineering department or service engineer of corrective action.

 6.5.9 Acceptance Criteria: Should be not more than 0.1% of reported standard value of respective standard weight or least of the balance whichever is higher.